dyvantage/kubernetes-deployer/README.md

 * build_admin_kubeconfig.sh
 * build_dns.sh

-You can review theee scripts to see the auromation of each step in [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way/)
+You can review these scripts to see the automation of each step in [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way/)